ENR2 Rooftop Photovoltaic (PV)+ Project

 Why use agrivoltaic or PV+ systems?
 Typical solar panels perform optimally at 77°F (25°C), but temperatures in the Tucson area regularly exceed that threshold throughout the year, and direct solar exposure further exceeds this optimal performance temperature.
 Installing a green roof below the solar panels allows transpiration from the plants to cool the panels, in some cases by as much as 20°F (11.2°C), increasing the panels’ efficiency and their electrical output.
 In turn, shade from the panels both cools the plants and helps prevent water loss in extreme heat, increasing plant productivity by as much as 300%.

-In Fall 2018, the Office of Sustainability secured $500,000 from the Division of Business Affairs and $10,000 from the Institute of the Environment (now the Arizona Institutes for Resilience: Solutions for the Environment and Society) to support the installation of the green roof.
-The installation of the solar panels, was supported by accumulated energy rebates from Tucson Electric Power and by the Large Scale Renewable Energy Agreement reached by the University and TEP in 2019.
+In Fall 2018, the Office of Sustainability secured $500,000 from the Division of Business Affairs and $10,000 from the Institute of the Environment (now the Arizona Institute for Resilience) to support the installation of the green roof.
+The installation of the solar panels was supported by accumulated energy rebates from Tucson Electric Power and by the Large Scale Renewable Energy Agreement reached by the University and TEP in 2019.

 Phase 1, the installation of the green roof, began in November 2019 and was completed in early February 2020.
 More information on the green roof installation can be seen in this video: